 Active bodies.
 Active minds.
 From the American Library Association, ilovelibraries has suggestions for staying fit and having fun that start at your local library.

 Get into geocaching.
 Everyone loves a scavenger hunt!
 Get in on the latest outdoor craze with geocaching, where families search for hidden "caches" or containers using handheld GPS tools (or a GPS app on your smart phone).
 Try a variation on geocaching called earthcaching where you seek out and learn about unique geologic features.
 Find more details about geocaching plus links to geocaching websites in this article from the School Family website, Geocaching 101: Family Fun for All, in Every Season.
-Or follow one young family on their geocaching adventure: Geocaching with Kids: The Ultimate Treasure Hunt.
+Or follow one young family on their geocaching adventure: Beginner’s Guide to Geocaching with Kids.

 Watch a garden grow and build research, reading, and writing skills with this summer project from ReadWriteThink.
 Children are encouraged to write questions and observations in a summer garden journal.
 Or check out the Kids Gardening website for lots of great ideas and resources for family (and school) gardening.
 You can also browse the hands-on activities on our summer site, Start with a Book, in the section Nature: Our Green World.